IEvangelist/xref-helper/README.md

 # 🔗 API Reference Link Helper

-This extension is primarily used to help developers quickly find and navigate to the official Microsoft API reference documentation for .NET types and members.
-It uses the [Microsoft Learn API Browser](https://learn.microsoft.com/api/apibrowser/dotnet/search) to search for the requested type or member.
-It exposes the ability to insert a markdown link to the documentation in the active editor.
-It supports `<xref:uid>` format, `?displayProperty` editing and quick management of API links.
+This extension helps content developers quickly insert and edit xref links to the official Microsoft API reference documentation for .NET types and members.
+It uses the [Microsoft Learn API Browser](https://learn.microsoft.com/api/apibrowser/dotnet/search) to search for a requested type or member.
+It exposes the ability to insert a markdown link to the markdown file open in the active editor.
+It supports the creation of links that display only the type or member name in the link text, type name with member name, fully qualified name, or custom text.

 ## Getting Started